How Selling on Amazon Works for Beginners (2023)

 It’s not a fad.
-It’s been a hot topic for years now, and it’s getting hotter every year.
+In fact, it’s been a hot topic for years now, and it’s getting hotter every year.
 And that's because Amazon's growth and revenue are up year on year.

 What is Amazon FBA?

 FBA stands for Fulfilled by Amazon.
 That means Amazon takes care of getting the order to the customer (the order is fulfilled by Amazon).
 This includes picking and packing the product and then delivering it to the customer’s door.
 In order to do this efficiently, Amazon stores seller's products in their own warehouses.